-Where appropriate, I’ve made some personal comments in parenthesis after the title of each show.
+I’ve made some personal comments in parenthesis after the description of each show.
 Please be aware that some of these shows may not be appropriate for tweens due to the subject matter.
 It’s up to you to make that decision.
 So, without further fanfare, here are 10 educational shows for homeschooling teens and tweens on Netflix!

 Ten Educational Shows for Your Tweens and Teens

-4. Ken Burns: The War (or any other of his documentaries) – A seven-part series brings World War II to life through the harrowing personal accounts of a handful of soldiers and others from “typical” American towns, recreating visceral scenes of the battles at Omaha Beach, Guadalcanal, Okinawa and more.
+4. Ken Burns: The War – A seven-part series brings World War II to life through the harrowing personal accounts of a handful of soldiers and others from “typical” American towns, recreating visceral scenes of the battles at Omaha Beach, Guadalcanal, Okinawa and more.
 (All of Ken Burns’ documentaries are great supplements to your history curriculum.)

 I know I missed a ton of shows.
 Perhaps I’ll come up with a longer list in the future.
 What is your favorite educational show on Netflix?